 - To prevent a tooth from causing problems like wisdom teeth

 - To perform orthodontic treatments like braces or Invisalign

 After tooth extractions, the socket area has to be preserved to reduce bone loss.If the extracted site is not protected or maintained, the empty socket will shrink, losing 40 - 60 percent of the bone in the first 2 -3 years and causing your teeth to shift out of alignment.
 This can lead to jawbone deterioration, affecting your ability to speak and chew, besides causing trouble when you bite.
 Hence preserving the socket area becomes vital to help you return to your regular habits after an extraction.

 What Is the Process of Socket Preservation?

-Bone grafts can be placed in the dental socket immediately after the tooth is extracted or else through the sinus cavity for areas around the upper jaw in the second option.
+Bone grafts can be placed in the dental socket immediately after the tooth is extracted or else through the sinus cavity for areas around the upper jaw.